Wetsuit Design and Characteristics

 As with most things, it is easy to get bamboozled with technicalities, but here are the main things a novice needs to know about wetsuits.

-is one with short sleeves and short legs (the legs cut just above
+wetsuit is one with short sleeves and short legs (the legs cut just above the

-the knee).
-This type of wetsuit offers the maximum amount of flexibility
+knee).
+This type of wetsuit offers the maximum amount of flexibility but is intended

 A full wetsuit is exactly that - one with long arms and legs.
 A full suit provides the most warmth but is the most restrictive in terms of movement.
 However, in cold weather this will be a tradeoff that you will be more than happy with.
 Some thinner full suits allow water in quite freely, others do not.
 Most water enters a wetsuit either through the stitching, the neck and arm seals, or the zip.
 Suits designed to restrict water penetration will therefore have more attention given to these 3 areas.

 Short Arm Wetsuits